Blood Pressure Problems and Hypothyroidism can go hand-in-hand

 It’s true.
-A large body of autoimmune-stressed patients, poorly treated patients, or hypothyroidism of any cause, develop blood pressure problems, sooner or later.
+A large body of autoimmune-stressed patients, or poorly treated patients, or hypothyroidism of any cause, can develop blood pressure problems, sooner or later.

 Granted, at first, it’s common to have low blood pressure due to your thyroid disease or being treated with T4 meds.
 Low blood pressure is caused by a lowered force of blood being pushed through your arteries due to the lowered metabolism of thyroid disease.
 In this case, the upper number, called the systolic, is lower than it should be.
 But it can eventually lead to high blood pressure.

 Even though many hypothyroid patients can start out with low blood pressure, factors related to having low blood pressure can create HIGH blood pressure over time.
 For example, the kidneys fail to filter waste products from your body properly when your pressure is low, and “angiotensin” is produced, which raises your blood pressure.
 Also, a rise in cortisol from your adrenals as a way to keep you going in the face of a poor thyroid treatment can raise your blood pressure.

 “Also when patients are low thyroid, blood is shunted from the extremities into the body core, which tends to raise pressure by forcing the same volume of blood into a smaller network of vessels.
 This shunting is brought about by a constriction of peripheral vessels.
 Hypothyroid patients produce an excess of noradrenalin from the adrenal gland, which constricts blood vessels all over the body, another effort of the body ot combat the low pressure.
 This in turn is partly related to the effort by the body to raise blood sugar levels when low.
 Production of Noradrenalin can actually be thirty times normal.“